-4 native trees to use for fodder in New Zealand
+4 native plants to use for fodder in New Zealand

-New Zealand trees did not evolve for browsing ruminants, but there are a few that are beneficial fodder trees.
+New Zealand plants didn’t evolve for browsing ruminants, but there are a few that are beneficial fodder.

 Whiteywood is a small (5m), fast-growing tree that is so palatable that early farmers nicknamed it ‘cow leaf’.
 It was considered a valuable source of fodder, especially in droughts.
 Cows, horses, sheep, deer and goats love it.

 4. FIVE-FINGER (whauwhaupaku, Pseudopanax arboreus)